Guide to Services - CST & Claremont Lincoln

 The Computer Lab is available for students, faculty and staff of Claremont School of Theology, Claremont Lincoln University, and collaborating institutions.
 Handouts with information and guidelines are posted in the Lab.
 The Director of Academic Computing is available to provide technical assistance for Library and Lab computers.

 The Computer Lab is open 24 hours, 7 days a week.
-When the Library is open, patrons enter and leave the Lab through the Library.
-When the Library is closed, persons with an appropriate ID can enter and leave through the outside Lab door by swiping their card.
+When the Library is open, patrons enter and leave the Lab through the Library entrance.
+When the Library is closed, persons with an appropriate ID can enter and leave through the outside Lab door by swiping their ID card.

-Print reserve items are shelved behind the Circulation Desk and are listed by instructor’s name in binders located on the counter.
-Blais catalog records also indicate if a book is on reserve, and print reserve lists can be viewed by selecting "Course reserves" on the Blais web page at the top of the "See Also:" box (note: the choice "Electronic reserves on Sakai" does not apply to CST/CLU courses.)
+Print reserve items are shelved behind the Circulation Desk.
+(Refer to binders that list reserve items by name of instructor.)
+Blais catalog records also indicate if a book is on reserve, and print reserve lists can be viewed by selecting “Course reserves” on the Blais web page (http://www.blais.claremont.edu) at the top of the “See Also” box.
+(Note: The choice “Electronic reserves on Sakai” does not apply to CST/CLU courses.)

 Electronic reserve using the ERes system is available for articles, portions of books, lectures, PowerPoint presentations, etc. A link to the ERes website is posted on the Claremont School of Theology Library homepage (“E-RES Electronic Reserves”), as are instructions for accessing materials.
 These instructions are also available in print in the Library and the Computer Lab.

-The Claremont School of Theology Library offers many databases, both bibliographic and full-text, for use as research tools.
-Access is provided through the extensive list of links posted on the Library’s homepage ("Electronic Resources" in the Research Tools box).
-The databases may be searched for resources, and/or holdings of specific journals may be checked by title ("Search Electronic Journals").
-Library and Lab computers connect readily to these resources; however, the "Remote Access" portal must be used offsite and with the campus wireless connection.
+The Claremont School of Theology Library offers numerous databases (bibliographic and full-text) for use as research tools.
+Access is provided through the list of links posted on the Library’s homepage (“Electronic Resources” in the Research Tools box).
+The databases may be searched for resources, and/or holdings of specific journals may be checked by title (“Search Electronic Journals”).
+Library and Lab computers connect readily to these resources; however, the “Remote Access” portal must be used offsite and with the campus wireless connection.
 Login instructions are posted at the portal and in more detail in the Library’s Database Access Policy.

 Note regarding access to electronic resources through the Blais catalog: Links to e-books and e-journals in Blais records are available only to faculty, staff, and students of The Claremont Colleges.
-Other persons, including those affiliated with Claremont School of Theology and Claremont Lincoln University, have access to these Blais resources only within the Honnold/Mudd Library of The Claremont Colleges.
-Currently, by agreement, CST/CLU faculty and PhD students can obtain offsite login access, and should check with the CST Dean’s Office about procedures.
+Other persons, including those affiliated with Claremont School of Theology and Claremont Lincoln University, have access to these Blais resources only within the Claremont Colleges Library.
+Inquire about access at that library’s circulation/Information Desk.

 Photocopying and Printing

-Copying machines and computer printers are available in the Library and Lab.
-Copiers use a card payment system and patrons can purchase a card at the Circulation Desk.
-Persons who choose to print from Library and Lab computers will be prompted to create/access a payment account.
-Note: Copy cards and payment accounts for Claremont School of Theology Library cannot be used at any other libraries.
+Copy machines and computer printers are available in the Library and Computer Lab.
+Copiers use a card payment system and patrons can purchase cards at the Circulation Desk.
+Patrons who print from Library and Lab computers must create an online, pay printing account.
+Note: Copy cards and printing accounts for Claremont School of Theology Library cannot be used at any other library.

-Patrons are requested to refrain from the use of cell phones in the Library.
+Patrons are requested to refrain from the use of cell phones in the Library, and to limit food and beverage consumption within the building.
 The Library atrium is available for patrons to eat or hold phone conversations.
 Smoking is not permitted in the Library building or atrium.